All you Need to Know About Doing Business As (DBA)

 • The business name does not get any exclusive rights

-• Maintaining multiple business can get complicated especially for sole proprietors
+• Maintaining multiple businesses can get complicated especially for sole proprietors

 FAQs related to DBA